easydatawarehousing/ferro/content/70_faq.md

 Ferro does have a class for \'Text\' elements, but nothing for styling its content.
 See discussion above about html.

-__Why is there no support for older webbrowsers ?__
+__Why is there no support for older webbrowsers?__
 This website is a technical demo of the ferro library and gives some background information about how it works.
 The intended target audience of this website are webdevelopers.
-I didn't invest a lot of time in browser compatibility since webdevelopers tend to use modern browsers.
+I didn\'t invest a lot of time in browser compatibility since webdevelopers tend to use modern browsers.
 Edge 15 is excluded because it doesn't fully support CSS grid.